rohitsangwan01/web_view_ble/README.md

 add WebView in your Project , Check flutter_inappwebview [docs](https://inappwebview.dev/docs/) for setting WebView and check [quick_blue](https://pub.dev/packages/quick_blue) docs for adding bluetooth related settings in your native folders

-then inside `onLoadStop` callback of WebView , call this library like this , checkout Example for more details
+then inside `onLoadStop` callback of WebView , call this library like this

 ```dart
 void onLoadStop(InAppWebViewController controller,BuildContext context) async {